Medicine

 The various applications for medical school (TMDSAS, AMCAS, and AACOMAS) calculate GPA in several different ways:

 Your Overall GPA includes all coursework completed at the college-level.
 This includes all courses taken at the University of Houston, but also any coursework completed at other institutions (e.g., HCC, Lonestar, etc.).
-Additionally, all attempts are included in the GPA calculation, even if you withdrew (W) or received a better grade.
+Additionally, all attempts are included in the GPA calculation, even if you retook a course and received a better grade.
 You must submit a transcript from every institution attended to each application service.

-Science GPA is generally understood to mean BCPM: Biology, Chemistry, Physics, and Mathematics.
-Coursework in other fields, even those in STEM (e.g., Engineering, Kinesiology, etc.), is excluded from the BCPM GPA.
+Science GPA is generally understood to mean BCPM: Biology and Biochemistry, Chemistry, Physics, and Mathematics; however, AACOMAS chooses to only use BCM coursework in the Science GPA calculation.
+Coursework in other fields, even those in STEM (e.g., Engineering, Kinesiology, etc.), is excluded from the Science GPA.
 Some non-BCPM courses can still be factored into the BCPM GPA if they include >50% Biology content.
 If you received an A in a course and are unsure of how it may be categorized, include it as BCPM.
 Each course will be evaluated during the application verification process and you will be allowed to appeal specific course decisions.

 In the United States, pre-Med students have two pathways to a career as a physician: allopathic (MD) and osteopathic (DO).